Paton Bridge

 View of the Paton Bridge and the left-bank neighborhoods of the city.

 Paton Bridge (Міст Патона) is one of the bridges across the Dnipro in Kyiv, Ukraine named after its constructor Evgeny Paton.
-Built between 1941 and 1953, it is one of the world's first all-welded bridge and is also the longest bridge in Kyiv having a length of 1543 m.
+Built between 1941 and 1953, it is one of the world's first all-welded bridges and the longest bridge in Kyiv, having a length of 1543 m.
 Traffic across the bridge was opened on 5 November 1953.
 The bridge also acts as a segment of the Small Ring Road of Kyiv.

 Construction

 Engineer Evgeny Paton played a direct role in the design and construction of the bridge.
 Originally he came up with a revolutionary, even on a global scale, innovative idea of all-welding the structure instead of using the traditional riveted design.
 The first such road bridge in the world, the Maurzyce Bridge, had been opened only in 1928 and since then the idea was a relative novelty in civil engineering, with only a couple dozen constructions finished before the outbreak of World War II.
 Paton urged the designers that such an approach will greatly improve the reliability of the structure, but initially, his idea did not find any support amongst the professionals.
 Eventually, his idea of all-welding did receive support, as he was given the go-ahead to start building the bridge by the head of the Ukrainian Communist Party, Nikita Khrushchev, who personally oversaw the entire operation.
 The construction of the first span began in early June 1941 but was interrupted by the Great Patriotic War.
 After the reconquering of Kyiv by the Red Army on 6 November 1943, construction of the bridge was forced to begin practically from scratch as the retreating German troops blew up all of the existing parts of the incomplete bridge.
 However, the construction of the bridge was completed just in time for the 10th anniversary of the liberation of Kyiv and was officially opened on 5 November 1953.
 Upon the completion, the bridge was composed of 264 identical blocks which are 29 m in length each, held together by welded seams totalling 10668 m.
 The total weight of the entire structure is estimated to be over 10000 t.
 The installation of the streetcar tracks on the bridge also enabled the passengers to commute between the Left Bank and Right Banks of Kyiv by tram, taking pressure off the buses.